 CBW’s leadership, faculty and students from across Canada have accomplished measurable advances in knowledge, advancing the field of bioinformatics.

-CBW has been teaching Bioinformatics for more than 20 years
+CBW has been teaching Bioinformatics for 25 years

 CBW has taught over 200+ workshops